• Home

 Nat Carr - Traffic Tangle (1930) - Part 1

 Filmed almost entirely on location, the movie location for the film's traffic jam sequences was Main Street and Culver Blvd in Culver City.
 This was a very popular film location for comedies made in the 1920s and early 1930s and is easily recognized in several Laurel and Hardy films, plus a few of The Little Rascal movies.
 This intersection was also extensively used once again by TV series in the 1970s/80s such as Hunter, Charlie's Angels and Starsky and Hutch.
-Each of these series is covered on the website here in the TV Series Filming Locations Photo Gallery

 Nat Carr - Traffic Tangle (1930) - Part 2

 The second half of the film takes place at the home of the traffic cop, just a few blocks from the movie location of the traffic jam.
-The house seen in the film was just a few years old at the time this movie was made and today it appears virtually unchanged, as you can see in this movie location then and now photo comparison above.
+The house at 9020 Carson Street seen in the film was just a few years old at the time this movie was made and today it appears virtually unchanged, as you can see in this movie location then and now photo comparison above.

 If you would like to support this site and become a member, click here to donate - and thank you!